budnyjj/mylog_android/README.md

 Android Logger
 ==============

 My own Android logger implementation with clean API written in Java with performance in mind.
+It is based on my C++ logger.

 # Rationale